spree/spree/guides/content/developer/tutorials/getting_started.md

 ### Creating the Rails Application

-Let’s start by creating a standard Rails application using the following command:
+Let's start by creating a standard Rails application using the following command:

 ```bash
 $ rails new mystore```